fangchun007/CarND-Semantic-Segmentation/writeup.md

 ### Introduction

-In this project, we aim to label the pixels of a road in images using a Fully Convolutional Network (FCN).
-This classification technique will help other systems in an autonomous driving car to determine where the free space is.
-With necessary modifications, this technique can be used to classify more classes like road, vehicle, bicycle, and pedestrian.
+In this project, we split up an automotive video into individual camera frames, paint each pixel of each frame using a fully convolutional network (FCN).
+We calssify each pixel as being either road or not road.
+This classification will help other systems in an autonomous driving car to determine where the free space is.
+With necessary modifications, this technique can be extended so that it can be used to classify more classes like road, vehicle, bicycle, and pedestrian.

 ### Training and Testing Data